Google pays homage to the late scientist Stephen Hawking on his 80th birthday - ExBulletin

 Hawking was born in Oxford, England in 1942 and was “fascinated by how the universe worked from an early age,” a Google statement said.

 According to a Google statement, a groundbreaking study of Hawking’s black holes in 1979 led Cambridge to appoint him to the Lucas professorship, with Isaac Newton taking that position in 1669.
-Hawking’s dissertation, published in 2017 on the University of Cambridge website, “crashed due to heavy traffic,” the statement said.
+Hawking’s dissertation was published on the University of Cambridge website in 2017.
+“It crashed because of a lot of traffic,” the statement said.

 Together with physicist Roger Penrose, Hawking fused Einstein’s theory of relativity with quantum theory, suggesting that space-time begins with the Big Bang and ends with a black hole.
 He also discovered that black holes are not completely black and can emit radiation and eventually evaporate and disappear.

-“Black holes aren’t really black after all.
-They shine like hot bodies, and the smaller they are, the bigger they shine,” Hawking’s voice says in the animation.
+“After all, black holes aren’t really black.
+They shine like hot bodies, and the smaller they are, the brighter they are,” Hawking’s voice says in the animation.

 Sources